erdemkutayduman/ReCapProject-backend/README.md

 -Brand and Color objects are added, Id and Name properties are added to both objects.<br>
 -A new database was established on the SQL Server side, its name was determined as RentalCars and the tables of Cars, Brands, Colors were added.<br>
 -Generic IEntityRepository infrastructure was written to the system<br>
-Entity Framework infrastructure was written for Car, Brand and Color objects.<br>
+-Entity Framework infrastructure was written for Car, Brand and Color objects.<br>

 <b>Update 3</b><br>
 -Core layer has been created.<br>